ajahne/blog/_posts/2018-09-29-one-on-one-meeting-dos-and-donts-part1.md

 - remembering what was discussed week to week (and month to month, year to year...)
 - finding areas to congratulate them when something awesome has been accomplished

 If it works for you, definitely share the notes.
-Some team members want to see the notes I have written down others keep their own.
+Some team members want to see the notes I have written down, while others keep their own.
 Ask what works best for your direct report and proceed accordingly.

 ## Bonus: Do come prepared and have an agenda
 The agenda should be created by the direct report.
 As you know, this is their meeting, not ours.
 Ask them to draft an agenda ahead of time.
 This can be a set of questions they have, an area of focus they would like to discuss, or a specific follow up from a previous meeting.
 [Here is an article](https://blog.knowyourcompany.com/7-ways-to-prepare-to-have-an-effective-one-on-one-meeting-with-your-manager-3b7e083cb3bb) you can share with your team that will help them come more prepared to one-on-one meetings.